digirati-co-uk/digital-preservation-docs/rfcs/005-access-control.md

 A high level summary is:

-* User provisioned and management is an external concern to all systems mentioned above.
+* User provisioning and management is an external concern to all systems mentioned above.
 * UI will use OAuth2 authorization code flow. `id_token` will contain user identity.
 * S-API and P-API will use OAuth2 client credentials flow. `access_token` will contain user identity.
 * All interactions with Fedora will go via the S-API.
 S-API will manage access and dictate `fedora:createdBy` and `fedora:lastModifiedBy` values.